ncatlab/nlab-content/pages/2108.md

 =--

-+-- {: .num_remark}
++-- {: .num_remark #SectionsAndEulerQuantizationCoincidesOnPositiveBundles}
 ###### Remark

 The [[Kodaira vanishing theorem]] asserts that if $L_\omega \sqrt{\Omega^{n,0}}^{-1}$ is a [[positive line bundle]] then all the higher [[cohomology groups]] in the above expression vanish.
-Therefore in this case the definition coincides with that vai polarizations in def. \ref{PolarizedQuantumStates} above.
+Therefore in this case the definition coincides with that via polarizations in def. \ref{PolarizedQuantumStates} above.

 $$
   \left(